oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 Since PIC is highly inspired by PCI, the following sections will successively introduce how to create PCI for TAO then present the difference for PIC.

-The base proposal from IMS is a draft version subimitted to IMS members for review.
+The base proposal from IMS is a draft version submitted to IMS members for review.
 [IMS initial PCI proposal](http://www.imsglobal.org/assessment/pciv1p0cf/imsPCIv1p0cf.html#_Toc353965343)<br/>

 The proposal form Passific Metrics attempts to solve some issues from the original proposal with the introduction of the concept of “shared libraries” and a better structured XML serialization of PCIs.
 [Pacific Metrics proposal](http://www.imsglobal.org/assessment/PCI_Change_Request_v1pd.html)